sriharise/hello-world/README.md

 # hello-world
 Hello there!.
 I work with Healthcare domain.
-I built Websites with drupal7.
+I built Websites with drupal.